B2B Distribution: Supplier Sourcing Strategies, Pt. 2

 1. Exclusivity with Suppliers

 Establishing an exclusive relationship with a supplier means that you become the sole distributor for their products, putting you in an especially favorable position when the supplier’s brand is in high demand.
 Additionally, exclusive relationships enable distributors to get preferred pricing and availability, allowing them to offer products that compete more effectively against alternatives.
-The challenge in gaining exclusivity with a supplier lies in convincing them of the benefits of working with just one supplier.
+The challenge in gaining exclusivity with a supplier lies in convincing them of the benefits of working with just one distributor.
 They may question your ability to achieve adequate market coverage, or ask what else can you bring to the table to make the exclusive relationship worthwhile?
 Joint marketing, demand planning, and information sharing are a few examples of mutually-beneficial activities that can be used to entice suppliers to exclusive relationships.

 2. Rationalize & Optimize Suppliers